Steam in IndiaOn this page

 - Some live steam action on the Delhi ring railway in October 2003.

-Regular timetabled steam services have been totally eliminated from broad gauge lines.
-One of the last officially steam hauled broad gauge trains (hauled by a WL engine #15005, "Sher-e-Punjab") ran between Ferozepore and Jalandhar in the Punjab on 6th Dec, 1995.
-That engine is preserved at the National Rail Museum, Delhi.
+Regularly timetabled steam services were completely stopped in late 1995, although a few sporadic runs were seen in 1996 and 1997, especially around the Sahibganj area on ER.
+One of the last officially steam hauled broad gauge trains (hauled by a WL engine #15005, “Sher-e-Punjab”) ran between Ferozepore and Jalandhar on 6th Dec, 1995.
+That engine was preserved at the National Rail Museum, Delhi for a number of years before being restored and homed at the Rewari shed.

-[9/99] A BG steam loco dating to 1922 (HGS 26761 ??) hauled the "Millennium Express" between Howrah and Tribeni.
+[09/1999] A BG steam loco dating to 1922 (HGS 26761) hauled the “Millennium Express” between Howrah and Tribeni.
 Following this the run has been made a semi-regular excursion.
+This locomotive has since been preserved at the Regional Rail Museum in Howrah.

-[11/99] Two WP's (nos.
+[11/1999] Two WP’s (nos.
 7105, 7161) which used to be at Charbagh were refurbished and travelled under their own power from Saharanpur to the National Rail Museum in New Delhi.
-They have been provided with air-braking capability, and use an auxiliary power car for the compressor, etc. There are some plans to use them to haul tourist trains on occasion (no firm information on this yet).
+They have been provided with air-braking capability, and use an auxiliary power car for the compressor, etc.

 In Sep.
 2003, NWR held an interesting steam run with two steam trains on parallel tracks for 55km between Phulera and Jaipur; one was hauled by a broad-gauge WP class loco, and the other by a meter-gauge YG class loco.
 Loco numbers not known.

-[11/06] An N-class Garratt (Beyer Peacock) of the Bengal Nagpur Railway (#38811) was restored and run between Shalimar and Mecheda on Nov.
+[11/2006] An N-class Garratt (Beyer Peacock) of the Bengal Nagpur Railway (#38811) was restored by the Kharagpur workshops and run between Shalimar and Mecheda on Nov.
 17, 2006.
 This class was the largest Garratt to operate in India.

 In Rajasthan, Gujarat & Madhya Pradesh, there were steam services between Chittorgarh, Rajkot, Ahmedabad and Mhow that lasted a long time.
 Train 9643/9644 from Ahmedabad to Udaipur was a passenger express that was still steam-hauled until August 1998.
 Chittorgarh - Ratlam steam passenger service stopped in January 1998.
 Day passengers #85, #86 were also steam-hauled.

 Steam was officially supposed to shut down in April 1998, but did in fact continue for some time as dieselization plans were not being implemented apace.
 There were 12 steam locos at the Mhow shed in mid-1998 (4 working) and trains #89, #90 (Ratlam-Mhow) were steam-hauled until the end of 1998, and also reportedly occasionally in early 1999.
-A steam banker also used to run from Kalakun to Patalpani.
-However, as of March 1999, it was been reported that the Mhow shed has stopped working steam.
-It may be possible to still see some of the decommissioned steam locos at the shed (those that have not been scrapped).
+A steam banker also used to run from Kalakund to Patalpani.
+However, as of March 1999, the Mhow shed had stopped working steam.

 Wankaner was another steam holdout for a long time.
 It had no diesel servicing facilities for a long time.
 Wankaner had 3 YG’s (3360, 3334, 3318) and 1 YP (#2233) running a few passenger services and one goods service to Navlakhi, Morbi, etc. Two more locos (YP 2825, YG 3434) were also reported to be in good working condition in May 1999, but eleven others were being cannibalized to keep those working.
 The working locos had temporary extensions to their boiler certificates for 1999.
 As of January 2000, two YG locos were thought to be in good working order at Wankaner, and were being used for odd jobs.
 They had been purchased by private parties in the USA, and were packed and sent off to their new owners shortly thereafter.